lmsac/DeepGP/README.md

 This demo data is for clear and comprehensive presentation of iRT pre-processing, calibration, model training, and prediction.
 It includes three relatively large mouse datasets.

 For further details, please refer to the User Guide.

+# Post analysis
+We also present the post-analysis code for the re-identification in the folder “Post_analysis”.
+The demo data for post analysis is available at the [Google Drive](https://drive.google.com/drive/folders/1ysrME3schgZHtxB4JL114MrvyNnXx6_k).